GhnimiWael/Face_Detection_and_Recognition/README.md

 4. Use `faceRecognition.py` to recognize faces based on the trained model.
 5. For further details, refer to the individual script files.

+## Paper

+You can find a detailed paper titled "Face Detection and Recognition Using Python" in the repository.
+[Download the paper (PDF)](https://github.com/GhnimiWael/Face_Detection_and_Recognition/blob/main/Face%20Detection%20and%20Recognition%20Using%20Python.pdf).

 Feel free to explore and use these scripts to enhance your face detection and recognition projects! 📸👤